Right to sit in the United States: Wisconsin

-The Wisconsin Legislature first passed a right to sit law in 1899.
+The Wisconsin Legislature enacted a right to sit law in 1899.

 In 1942, the law stated that "[e]very person or corporation employing females in any manufacturing, mechanical or mercantile establishment in the state of Wisconsin shall provide suitable seats for the females so employed, and shall permit the use of such seats by them when they are not necessarily engaged in the active duties for which they are employed."
 Any employer convicted of violating this provision could be found guilty of a misdemeanor and fined between $10 and $30.

 Wisconsin's right to sit law became gender neutral in 1975.

 The text of the law was amended again in 1997 by Assembly Bill 683, with minor changes to the wording.

 The current Wisconsin law mandating suitable sitting does not contain gendered language referring to female workers, stating that employers "in any manufacturing, mechanical or mercantile establishment in this state shall provide suitable seats for its employees, and shall permit the use of those seats by its employees when the employees are not necessarily engaged in the active duties for which they are employed."
 The fine for an employer who violates the provision remains between $10 and $30.

 Wyoming

 In 1901, Wyoming passed labor legislation (Acts 1901, C. 33) stipulating that suitable seating be "required in manufacturing, mechanical or mercantile establishments."

+In 1915, Wyoming's suitable seating laws granted seating only for girls under the age of 18.
+The law stipulated that "No girl under 18 shall be employed where compelled to stand constantly; employers required to provide seats for girls under 18."

+Wyoming's suitable seating law for girls was repealed in 1996.

+Accommodations

+Federal law protects the right to sit for pregnant workers and disabled workers who qualify.
+There is no federal law granting a right to sit for minor workers.
+Supporters of right to sit laws note that pregnant workers and disabled workers may not wish to disclose to an employer that they are pregnant or disabled, and therefore right to sit laws also protect the privacy of those workers.
+Suitable seating law supporters also note that the right to sit grants pregnant and disabled workers immediate relief, as the process of approval for reasonable accommodation takes time.
+Maryland Delegate Vaughn Stewart has stated that the process of approval can be "onerous" as well as "embarrassing" to workers who do not wish to disclose their disability.
+Low-income workers and workers who do not have health insurance may face difficulties acquiring a doctor's note in order to prove that they have a disability.
+The process for obtaining a reasonable accommodation typically requires workers to initiate requests for accommodation.